22 Years Ago

-Beirne pitched 7 innings, with a 12.86 ERA, for the Jays and then was let go after the season was over.
-Simmons was a good glove/no bat outfielder.
-He hit .179/.239/.280, with 2 home runs and 8 RBI, in 60 games, mostly as a defensive replacement.
-The White Sox took him back, as a waiver claim, after the season.
+Beirne pitched 7 innings, with a 12.86 ERA, for the Jays and then we let him go after the season was over.
+Simmons was a good glove/no-bat outfielder, hitting .179/.239/.280, with 2 home runs and 8 RBI, in 60 games, mainly as a defensive replacement.
+The White Sox took him back after the season as a waiver claim.

-When Sirotka got to spring training, the Jays found out that he had a shoulder injury, a torn labrum.
-He went off to see Dr. James Andrews (who must have a yacht paid for by the Blue Jays).
-The Jays appealed to Bud Selig to overturn the trade, since we received damaged goods.
+When Sirotka got to spring training, the Jays discovered that he had a shoulder injury, a torn labrum.
+So he went off to see Dr. James Andrews (who must have a yacht paid for by the Blue Jays).
+The Jays appealed to Bud Selig to overturn the trade since we received damaged goods.
 But Selig was good friends with White Sox owner Jerry Reinsdorf:

 ”After careful consideration of all the information before me, I uphold the transaction and deny the Toronto club’s claim for relief,” Selig said.
 “Although there is a dispute about whether certain facts about Sirotka’s condition were disclosed before the clubs agreed to the trade, the Toronto club talked directly to Sirotka about his health on the day of the trade and believed it had the opportunity to make the trade conditional,” Selig said.
 “The Blue Jays never elected to do so.”

 Gord Ash should have been more careful.
-We ended up paying $6.8 million, over the next two seasons, for a pitcher who never threw a ball for us.
+Instead, we ended up paying $6.8 million, over the next two seasons, for a pitcher who never threw a ball for us.
 There had been some hope that Sirotka would be the piece we needed to get ourselves back into the playoffs.
-If if is any consolation, we finished 80-82, 3rd in the AL East.
-If he had pitched, we wouldn’t have been able to make up the 16 games that we finished behind the Yankee.
+If it is any consolation, we finished 80-82, 3rd in the AL East.
+If he had pitched, we wouldn’t have been able to make up the 16 games we finished behind the Yankees.

 Gord Ash didn’t have a terrific track record as Blue Jay GM, but this trade might have been about the last straw for the Jays.
-He was fired after the 2001 season.
+They fired him after the 2001 season.